The New EU Time Tracking Directive

-It is important to understand that this all has context and that there are a lot of things you need to consider as a business with EU employers.
-Having a little background on when this event happened, why it happened, and what the result of this was is really crucial.
-There are plenty of great reasons why a time tracking directive can be useful for businesses, and it is also important to look at how this happened, and why.
+It is crucial to have a little background on when this event happened, why it happened, and its result.
+There are plenty of great reasons why an exact time tracking directive can be helpful for businesses, and it is also essential to look at how this legal obligation came to be.

-May 14th 2019 is the day in question.
-This was the date in which the European Court of Justice made its ruling and passed mandatory time tracking laws for businesses across the EU.
-It’s something that is still relatively new, so there are still countries in the EU that are in the process of phasing this in, and, of course, events such as COVID-19, and the United Kingdom voting to leave the European Union have muddied the waters slightly.
+There are still countries in the EU that are in the process of phasing in the new daily working hours.
+Of course, events such as COVID-19 and the United Kingdom voting to leave the European Union have muddied the waters slightly.

 The Spanish High Court asked the ECJ whether existing laws required employers to record daily working hours.
 After deliberation, the ECJ came to the decision that Member States should now be required to ensure that businesses set up reliable and objective procedures to measure the daily working time of employees.